 7. The microprocessor 50 architecture offers two types of looping structures: LOOP-IF-DONE and MICRO-LOOP.
 The former takes an 8-bit to 24-bit operand to describe the entry point to the loop address.
 The latter performs a loop entirely within the 4 instruction queue and the loop entry point is implied as the first instruction in the queue.
 Loops entirely within the queue run without external instruction fetches and execute up to three times as fast as the long loop construct.
-The microprocessor 310 retains both constructs with a few differences.
 The microprocessor 310 microloop functions in the same fashion as the microprocessor 50 operation, except the queue is 1024-bits or 128 8-bit instructions long.
 The microprocessor 310 microloop can therefore contain jumps, branches, calls and immediate operations not possible in the 4 8-bit instruction microprocessor 50 queue.

 Microloops in the microprocessor 50 can only perform simple block move and compare functions.
-The larger microprocessor 310 queue allows entire digital signal processing or floating point algorithms to loop at high speed in the queue
+The larger microprocessor 310 queue allows entire digital signal processing or floating point algorithms to loop at high speed in the queue.

-The microprocessor 50 offers four instructions to redirect execution:
+The microprocessor $\mathbf{50}$ offers four instructions to redirect execution: